Student hackathon

 Hackathon format

 The hackathon will comprise of two rounds.
-In the first round, there will be an introductory session in which the specific hackathon problem is revealed, briefings by industry experts a Q&A session that will assist in developing your entry.
+In the first round, there will be an introductory session in which the specific hackathon problem is revealed, followed by briefings by industry experts, and a Q&A session that will assist in developing your entry.

-During the following weeks, each team will work on their proposal and at the conclusion in late July, teams will be asked to submit a short, visually appealing document of no more than two A4 pages (or one A3 page) and a short three - five-minute video presentation outlining their proposed solution.
+During the following weeks, each team will work on their proposal and at the conclusion in early August, teams will be asked to submit a short, visually appealing document of no more than two A4 pages (or one A3 page) and a short three to five minute video presentation outlining their proposed solution.

-Finalists from the first round will be invited to deliver an in-person pitch at Chemeca 2024 on the Gold Coast in Queensland, Australia.
+Finalists from the first round will be invited to deliver an in-person pitch at Chemeca 2025 in Adelaide, South Australia.

 -